chARpack/chARpack.github.io/src/routes/manual/03-collaboration/02-connect.md

 Fill out the fields of the dialog and press **Add**.
 This puts your custom IP in the list and you can click on it.
 Another dialog shows up to double check if you really want to connect to this IP.
-By answering this dialog with OK should put you on your server.
+Answering this dialog with Yes should put you on your server.

 If the connection to the server is not working, you'll get another dialog that tells you what is wrong.
-Pressing **OK** on this dialog will put you back to the login screen.
+Pressing **OK** on this dialog will put you back in the login screen.

 For developing and testing, you don't always want to put on your HoloLens2.
 Therefore, you can connect to your machine (127.0.0.1) by pressing the **Home** button in the server list.